-Doctor reviews posted online by patients are one of the most important factors in the overall success of any healthcare practice.
+Doctor reviews posted online by patients are one of the most important factors in the overall success of any healthcare organization.

 More than ever, patients are visiting multiple doctor review websites to find a new healthcare provider, and reviews are influencing their decisions.

-- Almost three quarters (72 percent) of patients use online reviews as the very first step to finding a new doctor.
+- 72% use reviews as the first step to finding a new doctor.

-Yelp is commonly known for its restaurant listings and reviews, but the idea came about because co-founder Jeremy Stoppelman was sick and found it difficult to find any doctors in his area.
-Today, the popular site features more than 171 million reviews, and reviews on healthcare organizations account for eight percent, or more than 13 million, reviews.
+Yelp is popularly known for its restaurant profiles and reviews, but the original idea for the review website came about when co-founder Jeremy Stoppelman fell sick and found it difficult to find any doctors in his area.
+Today, the popular site features more than 211 million reviews, and reviews on healthcare organizations account for 8% of this total.

-Along with Yelp, Healthgrades ranks as today’s most trusted site for online reviews and ratings of doctors, dentists, and hospitals.
+Healthgrades consistently ranks as one of the most trusted sites for reviews and ratings of doctors, dentists, and hospitals.
 The site lets users browse and find specialists by location, specialty, condition, and procedure.
-The site features over 1.1 million provider listings and seven million reviews and ratings.
+The site features over 1.1 million provider profiles and seven million reviews and ratings.

 The site also has advertising programs for providers looking to promote their practice.
-If you’re managing or marketing a hospital or some other healthcare facility, you can also check out Healthgrades’ solutions suite to drive growth, increase engagement, and improve quality and clinical performance.
+Those managing or marketing a hospital or other healthcare facility can also check out Healthgrades’ solutions suite to drive growth, increase engagement, and improve quality and clinical performance.

-You can claim a Vitals listing by following the directions on the site’s signup page.
-On the listing, you can manage and edit information, including display name, practice address, specialties and expertise, and education and awards.
+You can claim a Vitals profile by following the directions on the site’s signup page.
+On the profile, you can manage and edit information, including display name, practice address, specialties and expertise, and education and awards.

-In addition to healthcare listings, Wellness.com features multiple resources for all kinds of health and medical information in the form of wellness blogs and interactive visitor surveys.
-Listings include including ratings, reviews, accepted forms insurance, certifications, and more.
+In addition to healthcare profiles, Wellness.com features multiple resources for all kinds of health and medical information in the form of wellness blogs and interactive visitor surveys.
+Profiles include ratings, reviews, accepted forms of insurance, certifications, and more.

 For more information, check out the Wellness.com Business FAQ Page.

-Google is the world’s biggest search engine, and it’s also one of the most powerful local business discovery engines on the Web thanks to services like Google Maps and Google Search.
-Survey data shows that Google holds 57.5 percent of all reviews, which is further proof that a Google My Business listing is absolutely necessary.
+Google is the world’s biggest search engine, and it’s also one of the most powerful business discovery platforms on the web, thanks to services like Google Maps and Google Search.
+Survey data shows that Google holds 57.5% of all reviews, proof that a Google My Business profile is absolutely necessary.

 ZocDoc offers a platform for booking appointments instantly, and it features doctor reviews, office addresses, and open appointment times.
 Patients can use it to fill out basic forms that are typically part of the waiting room experience.
 ZocDoc also offers a free mobile app to help patients find and book appointments with doctors.

-To claim and manage your listing on ZocDoc – as well as enable instant online bookings and build positive reviews – go to the site’s “Getting Started” page.
+To claim and manage your profile on ZocDoc – as well as enable instant online bookings and build positive reviews – go to the site’s “Getting Started” page.

 RateMDs is home to over 2.5 million doctor ratings and 1 million reviews along with current health trends coverage and medical specialties information.
 It also lists and rates top hospitals and facilities across the US based on review information such as cleanliness and value.
 For individual providers, reviewers can provide ratings based on punctuality, staff, helpfulness, and overall knowledge.

-Doctors and healthcare providers can claim their listings by clicking on the “Claim Doctor Profile” on the top right of the site’s home page.
+Doctors and healthcare providers can claim their profiles by clicking on the “Claim Doctor Profile” on the top right of the site’s home page.

-Dr. Oogle specializes in dentist listings and reviews.
-Each listing also includes a list of the most used keywords from reviewers, office hours, coupons, and photos and videos.
+Dr. Oogle specializes in dentist profiles and reviews.
+Each profile also includes a list of the most used keywords from reviewers, office hours, coupons, and photos and videos.
 Reviewers can leave text feedback and an overall rating.
 However, they can also rate the experience based on multiple factors such as results, cost, and hygiene.

-Those who want to claim a listing can do so with their email address, Facebook profile, or Google account.
+Those who want to claim a profile can do so with their email address, Facebook profile, or Google account.

 Signing up for Doctor.com gives you visibility on the sites across its network, as well as access to review generation tools, your practice’s own Showcase Page, and experienced practice consultants.
 Each profile includes a provider’s information on training, certification, hours, accepted insurance plans, and payment options.

-RealPatientRatings owns one of the largest databases of verified plastic surgery patient reviews.
-The reviews generated by the site come from a survey completed by real patients who completed a qualified visit to a doctor’s office.
+RealPatientRatings owns one of the largest databases of verified plastic surgery patient reviews, which come from a survey completed by real patients who completed a qualified visit to a doctor’s office.
 Currently, the site features over 189,000 verified reviews.
 Site visitors can filter reviews by provider or a specific treatment.

 Surgeons can sign up for RealPatientRatings by visiting Vizium360, which created the RealPatientRatings platform.

-Providers can include multiple elements on their listing such as deals, links to third-party sites, and a Q&A section.
-Those interested in a listing can go to the site’s claiming page and enter information about their board certification, name, email address, and website.
+Providers can include multiple elements on their profile such as deals, links to third-party sites, and a Q&A section.
+Those interested in a profile can go to the site’s claiming page and enter information such as their board certification, name, email address, and website.

-Best Practices for a Healthy Listing & Great Doctor Reviews
+Best Practices for a Healthy Profile & Great Doctor Reviews

-Once you’ve created or claimed your listing, you can follow these best practices in managing your online reputation.
+Once you’ve created or claimed your profile, you can follow these best practices in managing your doctor reviews and ratings.

-- Update your information.
-Always ensure that the information in your listing is up-to-date, accurate, and complete.
-Incorrect listings give a bad first impression to patients, and it might convince them to look for another provider.
+Always ensure that the information in your provider profile is up-to-date, accurate, and complete.
+Incorrect profiles give a bad first impression to patients, and it might convince them to look for another provider.

-- Respond to reviews.
-On sites where you can, respond to what patients are saying about your practice.
+On compatible sites make sure to respond to what patients are saying about your practice.
 This allows you to minimize the impact of a negative review or reinforce the great user experience detailed in a positive review.
-More importantly, this helps build patient engagement.
-However, make sure that responses are HIPAA-compliant to avoid financial penalties.